FTSE100 cracks 8400 exits recession | 8450 8472 resistance | 8396 8370 support

-Technical analysis for FTSE 100 for 28th March 2024
+Technical analysis for FTSE 100 for 10th May 2024

 Asia

-FTSE 100 technical analysis for today, 28th March 2024
+FTSE 100 technical analysis for today, 10th May 2024

-Good luck today and have a great break - back on Tuesday!
+Good luck and have a great weekend.

 Interested in how to start trading the FTSE 100?
 Frequently Asked Questions on Spread betting